 June 7 – 19, 2020

-The Flagship Anatomia Italiana program traveling from Rome to Venice with many cities in-between is offered for the first time in five years in Summer 2020!
-Explore the history of anatomy in the medical curriculum, and its connection to art.
+Travel from Rome to Venice, and examine the history of anatomy in the medical curriculum, and its connection to art.
 View Renaissance masterpieces from a fresh perspective, and visit the universities where anatomy as a modern science began.
 Walk the same halls of Vesalius and Harvey, and stand in the dissection theatre of Gabriele Falloppio.
-Also enjoy all that Italy has to offer such as wineries, the world’s greatest food, the fountains of Rome, and the canals of Venice!
+Also enjoy all that Italy has to offer such as wine tasting, the world’s greatest food, the fountains of Rome, and the canals of Venice!

 Four Nights in Rome